megawubs/trakt-api-wrapper/readme.md

 ## Todo's

-`[X]` Finish implementing all api requests and the corresponding tests
+`[ X ]` Finish implementing all api requests and the corresponding tests

 `[ ]` Create `Wubs\Trakt\Movie`, `Wubs\Trakt\Show`, `Wubs\Trakt\Episode` and `Wubs\Trakt\User` classes that will wrap a lot of `Trakt::get()` and `Trakt::post()` functions together